-Using the flashlight can reduce battery life.
+Using the torch (flashlight) can reduce battery life.
 You can reduce the brightness to extend the life of the battery.

 - 1 Hold CTRL.

-- 2 Select A.
+- 2 Select 🗡.

-- 3 If necessary, press GPS to turn on the flashlight.
+- 3 If necessary, press GPS to turn on the torch.

 - 4 Select an option:

-- To adjust the brightness or color of the flashlight, press $\mbox{\bf UP}$ or $\mbox{\bf DOWN}.$
+- To adjust the brightness or color of the torch, press UP or DOWN.